TJCAJ/tnl/Test.md

 ### The outcome of these test were:

 - The menu bar didn’t work as it should when changing screen size on various devices with larger screen size.
 - Page text and images were not aligned correctly.
+These issuses were then adjusted.

 - All feedback was valuable for the development process and changes were made to improve the user experience.